Make a payment

 Authorize payments

-The authorization lets you hold an amount on a guest’s credit card or charge the amount from an alternatve payment method for 2 hours.
-Wthin this time you can use the reference to the authorized transaction to send it in with a booking or use it to post the full or partial amounts on a reservation folio by using POST /finance/v1/folios/{folioId}/payments/by-authorization on the Finance API.
+Once you create an authorization, you can use the reference to the authorized transaction for 2 hours to send it in as transactionReference with a booking or use it to post the full or partial amounts on a reservation folio by using POST /finance/v1/folios/{folioId}/payments/by-authorization on the Finance API.
+The flow type has to be set to captureOnly.

 You must set the deliveryDate to the earliest arrival of all reservations in the booking so that the payment processor can calculate the potential exposure to chargebacks regarding prepaid reservations correctly and hold back sufficient funds to cover this risk.